 See attached screenshot.

-#6 Updated by Will Kemp about 3 years ago
+#6 Updated by Will Kemp over 3 years ago

 Problem solved by changing Style from Plastique to Adwaita in Settings-->Options|General.

 GTK+ and Adwaita-dark styles also work, however, the text menus disappear in Adwaita-dark (for me, at least).

 Windows, Motif, CDE, and Cleanlooks styles all have the same blank tooltips issue.

 The Fedora package comes with Plastique as the default style.

 #12 Updated by Giovanni Manghi over 1 year ago

 - Resolution set to end of life

 QGIS 3.4 has recently become our new Long Term Release (LTR) version.
 This is a major step in our history – a long term release version based on the massive updates, library upgrades and improvements that we carried out in the course of the 2.x to 3x upgrade cycle.